 These goals should have a long-term impact on your life.
-These dreams are strategically important for your success in 2018 and in years to come.
+These dreams are strategically important for your success this year and in years to come.

 Plan at least 10-20 strategically important tasks for the year.
-Throughout the year, create mini-goals that are flexible and can be adjusted to reach your 2018 goals.
+Throughout the year, create mini-goals that are flexible and can be adjusted to reach your annual goals.

 Your income directly impacts all other parts of your life.
-By the end of 2018, you should have the income you want.
+By the end of the year, you should have the income you want.

 What is your income goal for the year?
 Be specific about percentage increase or dollar amount, but don’t be derailed by thinking how you will achieve it just yet.

-Review 2017 income and plan how much you want to earn by the end of 2018.
+Review last year’s income and plan how much you want to earn by the end of the year.